SkylineCommunications/dataminer-docs-connectors/connector/doc/Evertz_ev670_X45_HW_U8E8D.md

 - **Encoder** **Control**: Includes the Encoder Control and Encoder Audio Output Control tables.
 - **Decoder** **Control**: Includes the Decoder Input Monitor and Decoder Input Control tables.

-- **Compressed Video IP Input Monitor**: Includes the Compressed Video IP Packet Monitor, COmpressed Video IP Packet Clear, and Input Stream Internal Decoder Core tables.
+- **Compressed Video IP Input Monitor**: Includes the Compressed Video IP Packet Monitor, Compressed Video IP Packet Clear, and Input Stream Internal Decoder Core tables.
 - **Internal Decoder Core**: Includes the Internal Decoder Core table.

 - **System** **Notify**: Includes the System Faults table.
 - **Input** **Notify**: Includes the SDI Input Monitoring and Faults table.
-The Monitoring table can be used for alarming while the Faults table can be use to enable or disable traps.
+The Monitoring table can be used for alarm monitoring while the Faults table can be used to enable or disable traps.
-- **Decoder** **Notify**: Includes the Deocder Monitoring and Faults table as well as the Decoder MPPM Monitoring and Faults table.
-The Monitoring table can be used for alarming while the Faults table can be use to enable or disable traps.
+- **Decoder** **Notify**: Includes the Decoder Monitoring and Faults table as well as the Decoder MPPM Monitoring and Faults table.
+The Monitoring table can be used for alarm monitoring while the Faults table can be used to enable or disable traps.
 - **Traps**: Includes the Traps Log table and trap control parameters.